achalnm/pyspark-air-quality-analysis/README.md

 ## Key Results

-- Pakistan and Bangladesh show the highest combined pollution and health risk scores, driven by large populations and high PM levels.
+- Pakistan and Bangladesh have the highest Health Risk Index scores, a product of high PM readings and large populations.
-- China has the highest total PM accumulation across all years, dominated by PM2.5.
+- China has the largest cumulative PM2.5 total across all monitored years.
-- India leads on PM10 totals, reflecting dust, construction, and biomass burning.
+- India has the largest cumulative PM10 total.
-- Bangladesh saw a sharp pollution peak around 2013-2014 followed by a decline.
+- Bangladesh shows a spike in the Pollution Index around 2013–2014 followed by a decline through 2018.
-- India is the only top-5 country showing a consistent upward trend through 2018.
+- India is the only top-5 country with a consistently rising Pollution Index across 2011–2018.

 ---